 Roles and Responsibilties of Key Agencies and Organisations

 The Role of the Chair of the Safeguarding Adults Board

-Sue Hadley is the current Independent Chair of the Safeguarding Adults Board in Suffolk.
-Sue was appointed by the Board to ensure the Board's work is prioritised and the business plans are agreed and acted upon.
+Anthony Douglas is the current Independent Chair of the Safeguarding Adults Board in Suffolk.
+Anthony was appointed by the Board to ensure the Board's work is prioritised and the business plans are agreed and acted upon.

 The role of the Chair enables the work of the Safeguarding Adults Board to be implemented through negotiation, challenge and motivation, ensuring that all relevant partners recognise the safeguarding of adults as a key priority in their strategic development, policy formulation and operational performance.

 The Deputy Chair acts on behalf of the chair in his absence and acts as an independent senior member of the board.